-Flow control: Generate

-Interrupt throttling rate: Minimal

-Jumbo frames: adjust to minimum 9014 byte

-All SVCam-GigE cameras support flow control and jumbo frames up to 16112 bytes.
+Flow control:GenerateInterrupt throttling rate:MinimalJumbo frames:adjust to9014All SVCam-GigE cameras support flow control and jumbo frames.

-3.2.4 Performance considerations
+3.3.4 Performance considerations

 Each GigE camera is a high-performance device.
 In order to use the full performance of a GigE camera a PC is required that meets at least the data transfer figures that the connected camera is capable to deliver to the application.